(updated on 2021/01/12)

 • Meeting response times associated with service related incidents.

-• Appropriate notification to Licensee for all scheduled maintenance.
+• Appropriate notification to the Licensee for all scheduled maintenance.

 7.3.
-Licensee may terminate the Maintenance Services and receive a pro-rata refund for Support Fees paid in relation to a period after the termination date if the Service Provider fails to meet the service levels set out above 3 times in any 30 day period.
+The Licensee may terminate the Maintenance Services and receive a pro-rata refund for the Support Fees paid for a period after the termination date if the Service Provider fails to meet the service levels set out above 3 times in any 30-day period.

 8.1.
 Persistant Studios creates a dedicated and private (visible only to PopcornFX support team and Licensee) support tracker on support.popcornfx.com

 8.3.
 A ticket can have a subject, priority, description, status and ticket type (Bug, Support, Feature).
-Ticket type is determined by Persistant Studios based on the request type:
+The ticket type is determined by Persistant Studios based on the request type:

-• Bug tickets refer to crash or bug reports
+• Bug tickets refer to crashes or bug reports

-• Support tickets refer to questions on the use of PopcornFX Editor, C++ SDK integration or plugins
+• Support tickets refer to questions regarding the use of PopcornFX Editor, C++ SDK integration or plugins

-• Feature tickets refer to custom requests needed by Licensee not present in official PopcornFX versions or public roadmap
+• Feature tickets refer to custom requests needed by the Licensee and not fulfilled in official PopcornFX versions or the public roadmap

 8.4.
-PopcornFX support team can create a public ticket for the original private support request, effectively making the private request part of the official backlog.
-If the original ticket was a custom request, this means the custom request has been accepted by PopcornFX support team and is now part of the public backlog.
+The PopcornFX Support team can create a public ticket for the original private support request, effectively making the private request part of the official backlog.
+If the original ticket was a custom request, this means the custom request has been accepted by the PopcornFX Support team and is now part of the public backlog.

 8.5.
-Custom requests that are already scheduled for upcoming PopcornFX versions do not count any tickets.
+Custom requests which are already scheduled for upcoming PopcornFX versions do not account as tickets.

-8.6 Licensee can ask that a custom request is scheduled for upcoming PopcornFX versions, in which case the custom request counts as two tickets.
-If not asked by Licensee to prioritize the request for upcoming PopcornFX versions, the request will be added to PopcornFX backlog and will not count any ticket.
+8.6 The Licensee can ask that a custom request is scheduled for upcoming PopcornFX versions, in which case the custom request counts as two tickets.
+If the Licensee does not ask to prioritize the request for upcoming PopcornFX versions, the request will be added to PopcornFX backlog and will not account as a ticket.

 8.7 Custom requests that are assigned to the PopcornFX backlog are not guaranteed to be assigned to upcoming PopcornFX versions.

-8.8 Upcoming PopcornFX versions are the next two scheduled minor version (ie. if the latest released version is v2.8, upcoming versions are v2.9 and v2.10) and their respective patch versions.
+8.8 Upcoming PopcornFX versions are the next two scheduled minor versions (ie. if the latest released version is v2.8, upcoming versions are v2.9 and v2.10) and their respective patch versions.

-8.6.
-PopcornFX support team reserves the right to refuse custom requests for one or several of the following reasons:
+8.9.
+The PopcornFX Support team reserves the right to refuse custom requests for one or several of the following reasons:

-• Persistant Studios considers the request does not fit within PopcornFX long-term roadmap and/or design
+• Persistant Studios considers that the request does not fit within the PopcornFX long-term roadmap and/or design

-• Persistant Studios considers the required feature needs engine development that is not part of PopcornFX
+• Persistant Studios considers that the required feature needs engine development that is not part of PopcornFX

-8.7.
-Custom requests that aren’t accepted by PopcornFX support can be addressed by general work-for-hire contracts ([email protected])
+8.10.
+Custom requests which are not accepted by the PopcornFX Support team can be addressed by general work-for-hire contracts (email@example.com)